khalidbelk/awesome-backend/README.md

 **Libraries**

+- [JsonWebToken (JWT)](https://github.com/auth0/node-jsonwebtoken) : an implementation of JSON Web Tokens, an industry standard for representing claims securely between parties.
+- [Socket.io](https://socket.io/) : a library that enables low-latency, bidirectional and event-based communication between web clients and servers.
+- [AJV](https://ajv.js.org/) : one of the fastest JSON Schema validators that helps ensure data conforms to specified formats.
+- [Zod](https://zod.dev/) : a TypeScript-first schema declaration and validation library designed to be optimized for developer experience.
+- [Valibot](https://github.com/fabian-hiller/valibot) : a schema library that validates unknown data and ensures type safety with a tiny bundle size.
+- [Stripe](https://github.com/stripe) : a suite of payment APIs that powers commerce for online businesses of all sizes.
+- [NextAuth](https://github.com/nextauthjs/next-auth) : a complete open-source authentication solution for Next.js applications.
 - [Better Auth](https://github.com/better-auth/better-auth) : a framework-agnostic authentication (and authorization) library for TypeScript
 - [Linguist](https://github.com/github-linguist/linguist) : a library created and used by Github to detect blob languages, ignore binary or vendored files, suppress generated files in diffs, and generate language breakdown graphs.